• Home

 Animals and mandatory evacuations in natural disasters We begin focusing on the impact of the recent Southern California fire on animals and their guardians.
 Known as the Woolsey Fire, this huge, destructive fire killed 3 people, destroyed 1,643 structures and prompted the evacuation of more than 295,000 people.
 Frequent guest Bob Ferber and his animals […]

-Filed Under: 2018 Show Archive, Profiles, Aniamal Cruelty, Animal Cruelty, Animal Ethics, Animal Rescue, Cats, Disasters, General Information Tagged With: cats, Animal Cruelty, Horses, Wild animals, Law
+Filed Under: 2018 Show Archive, Profiles, Aniamal Cruelty, Animal Cruelty, Animal Ethics, Animal Rescue, Cats, Disasters, General Information Tagged With: Animal Cruelty, cats, Horses, Wild animals, Law

 Animals Today December 1, 2018: Fur farming in Europe.
 Is your city friendly for pets?
 Encouraging cats to stay hydrated.